git4p/git4p/README.md

 ### Add a simple blob

-In this example the blob is 'orphaned' which means it is unreachable through any commits.
+In this example the blob is 'orphaned', which means it is unreachable through any commits.

 ```php